 - 1. Summary - 2.
 High growth rates for HFCs will cause significant warming - 3.
 Phasing down HFCs will prevent significant warming - 4.
-Phasing down HFCs will catalyze significant gains in energy efficiency with additional climate benefits from CO2 reductions - 5.
+Phasing down HFCs will catalyze energy efficiency and significant CO2 reductions - 5.
 Energy efficient alternatives to HFCs are available for all major sectors - 6.
 Business support is growing to phase down HFCs and many companies are already taking action - 7.
 National and regional policy support is growing to phase down HFCs - 8.
 The Montreal Protocol has the experience and expertise to phase down HFCs - 9.
 The consensus is growing to amend the Montreal Protocol to phase down HFCs - 10.
 Conclusion